Ebers Papyrus: Medical knowledge

 Mental disorders are detailed in a chapter of the papyrus called the Book of Hearts.
 Disorders such as depression and dementia are covered.
 The descriptions of these disorders suggest that Egyptians conceived of mental and physical diseases in much the same way.

 The papyrus contains chapters on contraception, diagnosis of pregnancy and other gynecological matters, intestinal disease and parasites, eye and skin problems, dentistry, the surgical treatment of abscesses and tumors, bone-setting, and burns.

 The "channel theory" was prevalent at the time of writing of the Ebers papyrus; it suggested that unimpeded flow of bodily fluids is a prerequisite for good health.

-The Ebers papyrus may be considered a precursor of ancient Greek humeral pathology and the subsequently established theory of humorism, providing a historical connection between ancient Egypt, ancient Greece, and medieval medicine.
+The Ebers papyrus may be considered a precursor of ancient Greek humoral pathology and the subsequently established theory of humorism, providing a historical connection between ancient Egypt, ancient Greece, and medieval medicine.

 Examples of medical remedies

 Examples of remedies in the Ebers Papyrus include: